mikezano/zano-press/its-not-working/try-being-more-specific.md

 ## ...and the solution ?

 We need to write a selector that has a higher specifcity value than 12.
-In the calculator we saw that classes are more 'valuable' then plain element rules meaning if we make a more descriptive rule with classes we might be in better shape.
+In the calculator we saw that classes are more 'valuable' then plain element rules meaning if we make a strong rule with classes we might be in better shape.
 Let's try:

 ```css
 .my-table .custom-td {